 The Palisades parking lot seems completely unnecessary.
 Today, without spending a penny in construction, it appears to me there’s already plenty of parking across Park Boulevard south of the Veterans Museum–that huge lower lot is usually mostly empty.
 Simply add signage and one or two more stops for the parking shuttle.

-When San Diego Comic-Con opens their new museum in the Federal Building next year, I imagine many more visitors will be drawn into the Palisades area.
+When San Diego Comic-Con eventually opens their new museum in the Federal Building, I imagine many more visitors will be drawn into the Palisades area.
 It seems to me the energetic people at Comic-Con International and other museums who would greatly benefit from a revitalization of the Palisades–the San Diego Air and Space Museum in particular–could use their considerable combined influence to help speed a beautiful restoration.

 And why must it be an exact restoration?
 Why not add more flowers, some new outdoor art, and even a lively, splashing fountain?
 Why not both restore history and make history?
 Balboa Park should be forward-looking, optimistic, alive!
 San Diego’s world-renowned gem could shine even more brightly!
 Just imagine!